ECEn 324 Review Topics: Chapter 9

 virtual to physical addresses?
 (What must the hardware have access to

-in order to do mapping without software assistance?)
+if it is to do the translation without software assistance?)

 - TLBs

-- What role does a TLB play in speeding up address translation?
+- What is a TLB, and what role does it play in speeding up

-- What information is obtained from the TLB on each hit?
-(How
+- What information is obtained from the TLB in the case of a TLB

 - What happens in the case of a TLB miss?
 (Must it be serviced